jpmorganchase/salt-ds/.changeset/lovely-taxis-glow.md

 "@salt-ds/core": patch
 ---

-Remove extra styling from Card.
-This should make Card more generic and easier to use.
+Remove extra styling from `Card` and `InteractableCard`.
+This should make them more generic and easier to use.